microsoft/DirectXShaderCompiler/docs/SPIR-V.rst

 * Applying ``row_major`` or ``column_major`` attributes to a stand-alone matrix will be ignored by the compiler because ``RowMajor`` and ``ColMajor`` decorations in SPIR-V are only allowed to be applied to members of structures.
 A warning will be issued by the compiler.
+* The Hull shader ``partitioning`` attribute may not have the ``pow2`` value.
+The compiler will emit an error.
+Other attribute values are supported and described in the `Hull Entry Point Attributes`_ section.